Iyman Faris

 Iyman Faris (a.k.a.
 Mohammad Rauf; born June 4, 1969) is a Pakistani (formerly American) citizen who served for months as a double agent for the FBI before pleading guilty in May 2003 of providing material support to Al Qaeda.
 A United States citizen since 1999, he had worked as a truck driver and lived in Columbus, Ohio.
 As of September 2003, Faris was the "only confessed al Qaeda sleeper caught on U.S. soil."
 In 2003 he was sentenced to 20 years in prison for providing material support to Al-Qaeda.
 In February 2020 an American federal court revoked Faris' US citizenship.
-In August 2020, he was released from a federal prison in Illinois.
+In August 2020, he was released from USP Marion in Illinois.

 Faris was detained in Ohio two weeks after Khalid Sheikh Mohammed was arrested in Pakistan on March 1, 2003.
 While installed as a double agent for the U.S. government, Faris sent messages to his terrorist commanders by mobile phone and email from an FBI safe house in Virginia.
 A senior Bush administration official said, "He was sitting in the safe house making calls for us.
 It was a huge triumph."